About Searching

 Advanced search page

-To search on multiple fields, click the Add New button or hit Enter to add a field.
+To search on multiple fields, click the Add New Criteria button to add a field.

 • Level of Description: the levels of archival description such as fonds, series, file or item